LOCALLY POWERED, MEANINGFULLY TRANSFORMED

 Artists on Main Street Program

-North Dakota Main Street Initiative (MSI) is proud to announce the creation of an Artists on Main Program in 2021 and is excited to announce the program will be expanded to several communities over 2022-2023!
+North Dakota Main Street Initiative (MSI) launched the first round of the Artists on Main Program in 2021 and is excited to announce the program will be expanded to several communities over 2022-2023!
 This accelerated program offers technical assistance and funding to develop and install art to one North Dakota MSI community.
 This unique opportunity consists of creative community development training, one-on-one technical assistance for artists and community leaders from placemaking experts, and financial support for up to five small projects that address local challenges affecting the vibrancy of their community.
 The program guidance and solicitation for letters on intent from North Dakota communities will be released in the Spring of 2022!